Projections of SDEs onto Submanifolds: SDEs on manifolds

 so the dimension of $\bbT M$ (as a vector bundle) is $m + m(m+1)/2$.
 The fundamental properties of $\bbT M$ are summarised the short exact sequence of vector bundles over $M$

 with the third term denoting symmetric tensor product, the first map the obvious inclusion and the second map given by

-This tells us that $\bbT M$ is \say{noncanonically the direct sum of $TM$ and $TM \odot TM$}; we will return to this point soon.
+Roughly speaking, this means that $\bbT M$ is \say{noncanonically the direct sum of $TM$ and $TM \odot TM$}.
 This short exact sequence of course dualises to a short exact sequence of dual bundles.
 Elements of $\bbT^*_xM$ can always be represented as $\ddif_x f$, defined by

 for some $f \in C^\infty M$ (this is of course only true at a point: not all sections of $\bbT M$ are of the form $\ddif f$).
 We now wish to define an It\^o-type equation using second order tangent bundles instead of ordinary tangent bundles.
 For this we need a notion of field of maps $\bbF (x,z) \colon \bbT_z N \to \bbT_x M$.
 Since the bundles in question are linear, it is tempting to allow $\bbF(x,z)$ to be an arbitrary linear map, but a more stringent condition is necessary to guarantee well-posedness: the correct requirement is that $\bbF(x,z)$ define a morphism of short exact sequences, i.e.\ a commutative diagram